abuye602/Movie_Trailers/README.md

 Website Link: https://abuye602.github.io/Movie_Trailers/

-For this project, I used JavaScript, HTML, CSS, and YouTube's API to host the movie and TV trailers.
+For this project, I used JavaScript, HTML, CSS, Google API for fonts, and YouTube's API to host the movie and TV trailers.